 You Were a Minor When the Incest Took Place

 We mentioned that both parties involved must be over 14 for incest charges to apply.
-However, the court does not prosecute minors if the act of incest involved an adult.
+However, the court does not prosecute minors if the act of incest involves an adult.
 For example, if a 16-year-old and a 32-year-old engaged in incest, the 16-year-old would not face criminal charges.

 You Didn’t Know You Were Engaging in Intercourse With a Relative